gbbygbs/AD-Common-Tools/README.md

 # AD-Common-Tools

-Common Tools used in Active Directory Penetration Testing.
+Common tools used in Active Directory Penetration Testing.